 5. Monitoring: after fair trade certification has been granted, cooperatives and companies will be monitored to ensure that they continue to meet the qualifying criteria and produce crops and products according to fair trade guidelines.
 Audits are carried out on a regular basis as a means of protecting farmers, growers, producers, and consumers.

 Will consumers pay for fair trade?

 There are both pros and cons of fair trade.
-One of the most commonly cited disadvantages of buying fair trade is paying premium prices.
+One of the most commonly cited disadvantages of fair trade is paying premium prices.
 The cost of fair trade products tends to be higher, but are people willing to stump up the extra cash?
 Surveys suggest that people often gravitate towards fair trade products when asked to choose between fair trade and non-fair trade in a questionnaire, for example.
 But what happens when a customer is faced with an aisle full of products in a store?
 This is the question associate professor, Jens Hainmueller, from Stanford University, wanted to answer.